Quickly create your Florida Health Care Directive and Living Will

 Note that at least one of the witnesses must not be a spouse or a blood relative.

 However, if you have just gone through an interstate move, it is a good time to review your estate plan.
 This can help you to make sure it is current, correctly reflects your wishes, and complies with state law.
-With FindLaw, you can create a health care directive and living will that’s customized to Florida law in less than an hour from the comfort of home.
+With FindLaw, you can create a health care directive that’s customized to Florida law in less than an hour from the comfort of home.

 - Have a terminal condition